Meshtastic vs MeshCore feature parity

 @michaelhart/meshcore-decodercreateAuthTokenwith: publicKey: 64-character hex public keyiat: Issued-at timestampexp: Expiration timestamp- JWT

-aud(audience): The regional broker hostname (same as the Server field)
+aud(audience): The broker hostname you connect to (same as the Server field), vialetsMeshJwtAudience()

 Signing uses cached private key material from either a Radio-tab MeshCore JSON import or automatic persistence after a successful MeshCore radio session (same storage shape as import).